Naghraj/ansible-dse/README.md

 To provision Rackspace public cloud use these steps:

-To customize, change the variables under `playbooks/group_vars/cassandra-nodes`:
+To customize, change the variables under `playbooks/group_vars/all`:

-modify `cloud_nodes_count` to control the number of nodes in your cluster
+modify the variables under `cloud` to control the number and flavor of nodes in your cluster

 ## [Requirements] (id:requirements)

-- Ansible >= 1.9.2
+- Ansible >= 2.0.1

 - Expects CentOS 7